mafintosh/swap-to-level/README.md

 ... insert 4 more values ...

 store.put('another', 'one', function (err) {
-  // since we inserted 6 values the data is now
+  // since we inserted 6 values ALL of the inserted data have
-  // stored in leveldb
+  // been swapped to being stored in leveldb instead of memory })
-})
 ```